Wildflowers of the Adirondacks:

 - Other species in the Lysimachia genus which occur in the Adirondacks include Swamp Candles, Creeping Jenny, Fringed Loosestrife, and Tufted Loosestrife.

-- The genus name (Lysimachia) refers to King Lysimachus of Sicily, said to have been the first to discover the styptic and astringent qualities of some of the plants in this genus.
+- The genus name (Lysimachia) may refer to King Lysimachus of Thrace, said to have been the first to discover the styptic and astringent qualities of some of the plants in this genus.

 - This shift has not yet been reflected in the Integrated Taxonomic Information System, which still carries this plant as Trientalis borealis Raf.
 Most sources (including Flora of North America and the US Department of Agriculture) still refer to Starflower as belonging to the genus Trientalis.